 However, caring for the transmission is not something a lot of car owners give any consideration.
 The engine gets all the glory, but the transmission and drive train are what make the car move.
 They need to be taken care of with regular maintenance.
 This keeps the car running well and helps prevent major transmission problems down the road.
 After all, when you’ve put a lot of mileage on the vehicle, the transmission is often one of the first things to break down over time.
-Though these transmission problems are what keep Ralph’s Transmission in business, we still want car owners to do their part for a better driving experience.
+Though these transmission problems are what keep Ralph’s Transmission, your transmission shop in Modesto, in business, we still want car owners to do their part for a better driving experience.

 We’ve put together 5 simple tips for keeping your car’s automatic transmission healthy:

 Your transmission fluid should be changed every 15,000 miles.
 If you have a regular maintenance schedule with your dealership, then it will be taken care of during one of your major maintenance visits.
 If not, make plans to change your transmission fluid at the 15,000, 30,000, 45,000, 60,000 (and so on) milestones.

 Just like your oil pan, your transmission also has its own dipstick that allows you to check fluid levels.
 Make sure the levels are good according to your owner’s manual and look for discoloration.
 Know what color your transmission fluid is supposed to be and get your car checked out if the fluid is looking burnt or discolored.
 If you notice any transmission fluid leaks, bring it in to Ralph’s as soon as you can.
 Sometimes a simple seal replacement can fix it, or it could be a sign of bigger problems.